Richard Seymour (21st-century writer)

-Richard Seymour (born 1977) is a Northern Irish author, commentator and owner of the blog Lenin's Tomb.
+Richard Seymour (/ˈsiːmɔr/; born 1977) is a Northern Irish author, commentator and owner of the blog Lenin's Tomb.
 His books included The Meaning of David Cameron (2010), Unhitched (2013), Against Austerity (2014) and Corbyn: The Strange Rebirth of Radical Politics (2016).
 Seymour was born in Ballymena, Northern Ireland to a Protestant family, and currently lives in London.
 A former member of the Socialist Workers Party, he left the organisation in March 2013.

 He completed his PhD in sociology at the London School of Economics under the supervision of Paul Gilroy.
 His thesis, dated 2016, was titled Cold War anticommunism and the defence of white supremacy in the southern United States.
 In the past he has written for publications such as The Guardian and Jacobin.

 Commentator

 Lenin's Tomb blog and other outlets

 The blog Lenin's Tomb began in June 2003 and was listed in 2005 as the 21st-most-popular blog in the United Kingdom.
 Although run by Seymour, it also has front-page posts from other contributors, including, occasionally, China Miéville.
 It has been cited by the BBC, The Guardian, Private Eye, and Slate magazine.
 Seymour writes about "issues such as imperialism, Zionism, Islamophobia and anti-capitalism, and covers strikes and protests with footage, images and reportage".

 Beginning in January 2013, Seymour focused his blog on an internal crisis involving allegations of rape committed by a member of the SWP's central committee, and accepted guest entries from other party members criticising the party leadership's response.
 He announced his resignation from the SWP on 11 March, and began using the original blog to convey a more thorough account of the party's crisis than hitherto.
 Writing in The Guardian, Seymour responded to an article by Julie Sherry, a central committee member: "We will take no lessons from the Daily Mail, Sherry says.
 How right she is.
 With a record like this, who needs lessons from the Daily Mail?"

 Seymour has also written for the London Review of Books, ABC Australia, Al Jazeera, In These Times and other publications.
 Since September 2014, he has recorded a regular segment for TeleSur English programme, The World Today with Tariq Ali.